qrefine/qr-tests-cluster/README.md

 No errors throw for 2jee, while 2jee_complete.pdb  has missing atoms through visualization.

-3) Refine using standard cctbx.
+3) Filter by using standard cctbx refinement.

 1fh5 is not good because data seem to be corrupted, plus published R factors were not reproducible.